lowrycode/swaplett-project/README.md

 **[IMAGE GOES HERE]**

-Since these definitions are fetched from a separate API, sometimes these definitions cannot be found - if so, a "Definition not found" message will be used in place of the definition.
+Since these definitions are fetched from a third-party API, sometimes these definitions cannot be found - if so, a "Definition not found" message will be used in place of the definition.

 Sometimes links to audio clips (of word pronounciations) are included - if so, a circle-play button appears next to the word which includes hover effects (to show that it is clickable).
 The audio clip will play when the user clicks the button.

 This section is only visible at the end of the game - it is hidden on initial page load and during game play.

 ***NOTE:*** *This section is initially assigned a class called .hidden which removes it from the DOM and hides it from screen readers until the game ends.
 When the game ends, the .hidden class is removed from this section causing the definitions to be shown.
 The .hidden class is reassigned when a new game begins to hide it again.*

+## Footer

+The footer sits at the bottom of the page and includes a link to the GitHub repository.
+The GitHub icon matches the styling of other hyperlinks and shares the same hover effects so that users recognise it as a clickable element.

 ## Instructions Modal